VijayRod/demo/container-storage/logs/smb-csi.md

 ```

 ```
-# To view the node syslog for the volume.
+# To view the syslog of the node hosting the pod.
 cat /var/log/syslog | grep smb

 # Here is a sample output below.